 Merkle trees originate by repeatedly hashing pairs of nodes until there is only one hash left.
 This hash is the Root Hash, or the Merkle Root.
 Each leaf node is a hash of transactional data, and each non-leaf node is a hash of its previous hashes.
 Merkle trees are binary and therefore require an even number of leaf nodes.
 If the number of transactions is odd, the last hash will become a duplicate once to create an even number of leaf nodes.

 I will borrow an example from Shaan Ray.
-Here are four transactions in a block: A, B, C, and D. Each of these is hashed, and the hash stored in each leaf node, resulting in Hash A, B, C, and D. Consecutive pairs of leaf nodes are then summarized in a parent node by hashing Hash A and Hash B, resulting in Hash AB, and separately hashing Hash C and Hash D, resulting in Hash CD.
+Here are four transactions in a block: A, B, C, and D. Each are hashed.
+Then, the hash stored in each leaf node, the result is Hash A, B, C, and D. Consecutive pairs of leaf nodes are then summarized in a parent node.
+This is done by hashing Hash A and Hash B, resulting in Hash AB, and separately hashing Hash C and Hash D. The result of this is resulting in Hash CD.
 The two hashes (Hash AB and Hash CD) are then hashed again to produce the Root Hash (the Merkle Root).

 Conclusion and Review

 For some, cryptocurrencies may seem too ephemeral to trust, but the basic idea of currency like Bitcoin relies on typical monetary practices of a fiat system.
-In fact, currently, similar monetary systems are used frequently, as many transactions and bank balances rely on data rather than the physical presence of hard currency (like gold).
+In fact, currently, similar monetary systems are used frequently.
+Many transactions and bank balances rely on data rather than the physical presence of hard currency (like gold).

 A crucial difference in the application of blockchain in terms of cryptocurrencies is that typically an exchange of currency requires a third party as guarantor.
 This would similar to a bank or credit card company.
 However, the application of blockchain technology in cryptocurrencies is disrupting the need for a third party, as well as making non-cash peer-to-peer transactions more secure and desirable.